Our Solar System, the Planets and When's Best to See Them (updated September 2025)

 high magnification to discern the latter.
 An experienced observer will certainly be able to find it.

-Of its 16 known Moons, Triton is detectable in an amateur scope.
+Of its 16 known Moons, Triton is detectable through an amateur scope on a night of good seeing.

 |